 Finding a water source is one of those things that you’re going to want to research before you buy land.
 Most counties require an approved source such as a city water connection, a professionally drilled well, or a cistern tank with a delivery system.
 Drilling a well can be expensive, so find out what your options are.
 Hand-drilled, shallow wells and rainwater catchment can be used for agricultural purposes, but these generally don’t meet county codes.

 LaVoie counts herself lucky that the land they bought has a running spring.
-She adds that you can also purchase water, but cautions that the costs begins to add up.
-She says that the thing that she is the most proud of is their conservation of water.
+She adds that you can also purchase water, but cautions that the costs begin to add up.
+She says that the thing that she is the proudest of is their conservation of water.

 “The average American household can use over 200 gallons of water a day depending on the number of people in the home,” she says.
 “In our tiny house, Matt and I use a total of five gallons a day, not including drinking water.
 We have an air pressurized shower sprayer that holds two gallons of hot water and is plenty to ensure that we are clean.”
 She adds that one of the biggest culprits for water use in a traditional household is flushing the toilet.